 In October 2001, the Board of Directors approved a plan to sell Dock Resins in order to strengthen its balance sheet and focus management's attention on our core food and agricultural technology businesses.
-We anticipate that a sale of Dock Resins will close during the fiscal year 2002.
+We anticipate that a sale of Dock Resins will close during the fiscal year 2002 but we are currently not a party to any binding agreement for the sale of Dock Resins.

 The estimated loss recorded in fiscal year 2001 on the pending sale of Dock Resins was \$2.5 million, which is comprised of an estimated loss on the disposal of Dock Resins of \$1.3 million; transaction costs and certain costs directly related to the sale, including consulting fees and professional fees of \$900,000; and a provision of \$258,000 for the anticipated operating losses from the measurement date of October 18, 2001 to the estimated disposal date of October 27, 2002.
-The loss we will ultimately realize on the sale of Dock Resins could differ materially from the amounts currently assumed in arriving at the loss recorded in fiscal year 2001 from the disposal of Dock Resins.
+The estimated fair value sales price of \$15 million was based upon negotiations with various parties at the time of the measurement date that had expressed interest in acquiring Dock Resins.
+The loss we will ultimately realize on the sale of Dock Resins could differ materially from the amounts currently assumed in arriving at the loss recorded in fiscal year 2001 from the disposal if the actual sales price paid by a buyer is substantially more or less than the estimated price of \$15 million.